Robinpig/Note/docs/CS/Java/Spring/IoC.md

 ## Introduction

-We'll introduce the concepts of `IoC` (Inversion of Control) and `DI` (Dependency Injection), as well as take a look at how these are implemented in the Spring framework.
+We'll introduce the concepts of **IoC**(*Inversion of Control*) and **DI**(*Dependency Injection*), as well as take a look at how these are implemented in the Spring framework.
 Inversion of Control is a principle in software engineering which transfers the control of objects or portions of a program to a container or framework.
 We most often use it in the context of `OOP`(object-oriented programming).

-n contrast with traditional programming, in which our custom code makes calls to a library, IoC enables a framework to take control of the flow of a program and make calls to our custom code.
-To enable this, frameworks use abstractions with additional behavior built in. **If we want to add our own behavior, we need to extend the classes of the framework or plugin our own classes.**
+In contrast with traditional programming, in which our custom code makes calls to a library, IoC enables a framework to take control of the flow of a program and make calls to our custom code.
+To enable this, frameworks use abstractions with additional behavior built in.
+If we want to add our own behavior, we need to extend the classes of the framework or plugin our own classes.

 The advantages of this architecture are: